ringcentral/ringcentral-ruby/README.md

 ### Load preexisting token

 Let's say you already have a token.
-Then you can load it like this: `rc.token = your_token_object`
+Then you can load it like this: `rc.token = your_token_object`.

 The benifits of loading a preexisting token is you don't need to go through any authorization flow.